-PILOT LAMP(S) ON BEEPER MESSAGE DISPLAY DESCRIPTION 4 short beeps every 5 minutes LOW OIL Low injection oil.
-Fill oil tank as soon as possible. ( A short beeps every 30 seconds Engine is overheating, reduce snowmobile speed and run in loose snow or stop engine immediately and let engine cool down.
-Check coolant level, refer to MAINTENANCE .
+PILOT LAMP(S) ON BEEPER MESSAGE DISPLAY DESCRIPTION 4 short beeps every 5 minutes LOW OIL Low engine oil pressure.
+Stop vehicle in a safe place then, check oil level.
+Fi to proper level.
+If oil level was correct discontinue use and contact an authorized Ski-Doo dealer.
+4 short beeps every 30 seconds ENGINE OVERHEAT Engine is overheating, reduce snowmobile speed and run in loose snow or stop engine immediately and let engine cool down.
+Check coolant level, refer to MAINTENANCE PROCEDURES .
 If coolant level is correct and overheating persists, contact an authorized Ski-Doo dealer.
 Do not run the engine if condition persists.
 MUFFLER Reduce speed or stop engine.
 Let engine cool down and restart.
 If overheating persists, contact an authorized Ski-Doo dealer.
 Do not run the engine if condition persists.
-(E) beeps Short beeps repeating ENGINE OVERHEAT Critical overheat.
+Short beeps repeating rapidly ENGINE OVERHEAT Critical overheat.
 Stop engine immediately and let engine cool down.
-Check coolant level, refer to MAINTENANCE .
+Check coolant level, refer to MAINTENANCE PROCEDURES.
 If coolant level is correct and overheating persists, contact an authorized Ski-Doo dealer.
-Do not run the engine if condition persists. rapidly MUFFLER OVERHEAT Critical overheat.
-Stop engine immediately and let engine cool ECM OVERHEAT down.
+Do not run the engine if condition persists.
+MUFFLER OVERHEAT Critical overheat.
+Stop engine immediately and let engine cool down.
 If overheating persists, contact an authorized Ski-Doo dealer.
 Do not run the engine if condition persists.
-4 short beeps LOW BAT Indicate a low or high battery voltage condition.
-See an every 5 minutes HIGH BAT authorized Ski-Doo dealer as soon as possible.
-4 short beeps CHECK ENGINE Engine fault, see an authorized Ski-Doo dealer as soon as possible.
+Do not run the engine if condition persists.
+ECM OVERHEAT 4 short beeps every LOW BAT Indicate a low or high battery voltage condition.
+See an authorized Ski-Doo 5 minutes HIGH BAT dealer as soon as possible.
+4 short beeps CHECK ENGINE Engine fault, see an authorized Ski-Doo dealer, repair shop, or person of your own choosing as soon as possible.
+Displayed when brake is applied for more than 15 seconds while throttle lever is squeezed and vehicle is moving at more than 5 km/h (3 MPH).